spec45as/django-project-template/README.rst

 database/email/whatever settings and keeping your database/secret-key/any-sensitive-data
 private by not including it in your CVS - just configure sensitive data to your needs, drop it over the settings files and forget it.
+Template allows easy project configuration with deploy.yml (only css minification configuration for now).
 **Remeber** not to commit your database/email ini config file, but only your specific local_setings.